Bakerloo line: Current rolling stock

 The Bakerloo line is operated entirely by 1972 Stock, displaced from the Jubilee line by 1983 stock.
 The trains are maintained at Stonebridge Park depot.
-All Bakerloo line trains are painted in the London Underground livery of red, grey and blue, and are the smaller size of the two sizes used on the network, since the line goes deep underground in small tunnels.
+All Bakerloo line trains are painted in the London Underground livery of red, white and blue, and are the smaller of the two train sizes used on the network, as the line runs deep underground in small-diameter tunnels.

-In the early 2000s, the interiors of the trains were 'deep-cleaned' and the upholstery replaced using a blue moquette.
+In the early 2000s, the interiors of the trains were 'deep-cleaned' and the upholstery replaced with a blue moquette.
 The seating layouts are both longitudinal and transverse; some cars have longitudinal seating only.
 A TfL Finance and Policy Committee Paper dated 11 March 2015 revealed that the repair programme for the 1972 Stock would be more expensive than anticipated, due to the unexpectedly inferior condition of the fleet.

 In early 2016, a four-year refurbishment programme began with the first of the new-look cars operating on the line in March.
-Each car's interior is being cleaned, the seating moquette replaced with a variation of the Barman type seen on other lines, and handrails and lighting renewed.
-Each car is being assessed and repair work carried out to ensure the stock can operate safely.
+Each car's interior was cleaned, the seating moquette replaced with a variation of the Barman type seen on other lines, and handrails and lighting renewed.
+Each car was assessed and repair work carried out to ensure the stock can operate safely.

-Based on a November 2021 paper, due to a lack of funding, replacement may not occur until the late 2030s or early 2040s, being possibly 60-70 years old at the time of replacement, likely double their design life.
-Since the withdrawal of the Class 483 on the Isle of Wight, the 1972 Stock have become the oldest non-heritage trains running in the United Kingdom.
+According to a November 2021 paper by the TfL Finance Committee, replacement of the current trains may not occur until the late 2030s or early 2040s, due to a lack of funding.
+In this case, the trains would be 60-70 years old at the time of replacement, around twice their design life.
+Since the withdrawal of the final Class 483 trains on the Isle of Wight, the 1972 Stock have become the oldest non-heritage trains running in the United Kingdom.